Skip to main content

 Cuba Libre (Rum Cola) Recipe

-I’ll have to return to my all time favorite, the Old Fashioned.
-And made a few thanks to having Simple Syrup on hand and it really is critical in having Angostura classic bitters and a few drops is all you need.
+I’m eager to return to my all-time favorite, the Old Fashioned.
+I’ve already made a few, thanks to having simple syrup on hand, which is critical alongside a few drops of Angostura bitters.

 • 2 oz Bourbon 🥃